Hamiltonians for polaron models with subcritical ultraviolet singularities: Construction of the Hamiltonian

 If $T_\Lambda$ has a limit $T$ for $\Lambda\to \infty$ so that, for example, $T$ is $H_0$-bounded with bound less than one, then the first term in the sum above defines a self-adjoint operator also for $\Lambda=\infty$.
 If we could choose the operators $T_\Lambda$ such that

 for some numbers $E_\Lambda$, then we could give meaning to the operator $H_\Lambda - E_\Lambda$ for $\Lambda=\infty$.
 It is not clear whether operators solving this equation can be found.
 However, we will show that under the assumption $\delta<\gamma$ we can iteratively construct approximate solutions, up to error terms that are eventually well behaved for $\Lambda\to \infty$.
-Recall that $v$ is proportional to the coupling constant $g$.
-We make an ansatz for $T_\Lambda$ as a power series in $g^2$, i.e.,
+To find a formula for $T_\Lambda$, consider for a moment the interaction form factor $v_g=gv$.
+We then make an ansatz as a power series in $g^2$, i.e.,